oddlama/agenix-rekey/README.md

 ## Overview

-When using agenix-reke, you will have an `agenix` command to run secret-related actions on your flake.
+When using agenix-rekey, you will have an `agenix` command to run secret-related actions on your flake.
 This is a replacement for the command provided by agenix, which you won't need anymore.
 There are several apps/subcommands which you can use to manage your secrets: